Workplace Environment

 Employee refreshment | Flex-time system | We introduced a flex-time system to increase time consciousness through self-management, improve efficiency and productivity, and promote work-life balance. |

-Leaving work on time | We designate every Wednesday as Health Day and encourages employees to leave work on time.
-We promote this through an internal communications and regularly checking offices. |
+Leaving work on time | We designate every Wednesday as Health Day and encourage employees to leave work on time.
+We promote this through internal communications and regularly checking offices. | |

 Planned paid leave system | We encourage employees to take three days of paid leave (five or more continuous days including the weekend) between June and September every year.
 We monitor paid leave at the company with the union and aim for 100% acquisition rate. | |